Algorithms and Theory for Supervised Gradual Domain Adaptation: Insights for Practice

-Intuitively, this can be viewed as a combination of two optimization problems where both $\Delta$ and the learning loss are minimized.

-The objective (\ref{eq:optobj}) is hard to evaluate without further assumptions.
+The objective is hard to evaluate without further assumptions.
 Thus we restrict our study to the case where both $g$ and $h$ are parametrizable.
 Specifically, we assume $g$ is parameterized by $\omega$ and $h$ is parameterized by $\theta$.
-Then we leverage the Wasserstein-$1$ distance's dual representation to derive a primal-dual formulation that can be computationally feasible to evaluate.
+Then we leverage the Wasserstein-$1$ distance's dual representation (Equation \ref{eq:dual}, \citet{KR58}) to derive an objective for learning the representation,